Survey Reveals the Staying Power of Homegrown Data Integration Tools

 Studies have consistently highlighted the persistence and popularity of hand-coded DI.
-In a recent survey, for example, TDWI Research -- the research arm of The Data Warehousing Institute (TDWI) -- found that just under one-fifth (18 percent) of shops still use hand-coded DI technologies.
+In a recent survey, for example, TDWI Research -- the research arm of TDWI -- found that just under one-fifth (18 percent) of shops still use hand-coded DI technologies.

 Were it not for the popularity of free DI tools, hand-coded DI would probably be used even more extensively.

 It's easy to see why Microsoft and Oracle finished first and second in SyncSort's survey.
 Microsoft has bundled a DI tool with SQL Server for almost 15 years; Oracle bundles OWB with its flagship database and (more recently) integrated both OWB with Oracle Data Integrator (ODI).

 In a growing number of enterprises, this makes for an inescapably simple calculus: if your DBMS comes with a built-in ETL tool, why wouldn't you use it?
 By the same token, if your DBMS comes with built-in ETL technology, why are you still using a hand-coded tool?
 That, experts say, is the key questions.